Saving Electricity home

 Why did you install AC downstairs if the downstairs was already cool enough without AC?
 Maybe you already had a central heating system so you just installed an HVAC unit to operate through the existing ducts?

 I was reading about turning the air conditioning off during the day to save on costs.
 I have argued this with my fiancee and others for so long.
 They believe it should run all day to avoid the cost of trying to get the air back to a 75 degree comfort level.
 My question is this, you state turning it completely off.
-Is this efficient to do in the middle of a 95 degree summer, or should I just turn it up to around 85 degrees? -- Kevin Work, Houston TX, Ju/y 2002
+Is this efficient to do in the middle of a 95 degree summer, or should I just turn it up to around 85 degrees? -- Kevin Work, Houston TX

-By the way, if your fiancee isn't comfortable unless the temperature is at a meat-locker-like 75 degrees, then you should probably marry somebody else.
+By the way, if your fiancee isn't comfortable unless the temperature is at a meat-locker-like75 degrees, then you should probably marry somebody else.
 Thanks for writing!

 First you need to find out how many amps your air conditioner draws.
 It's probably listed on the AC unit somewhere, probably where the plug goes in.

 If the amps aren't listed, then it will at least tell you the number of watts, and you can divide the watts by 120 to get the amps.
 (For example, if the AC draws 1500 watts, then 1500/120 = 12.5 amps.
 This assumes that your AC is a normal 120-volt AC.
-If it has a normal plug that goes into a normal outlet, it's a 120-volt AC.)
+If it has a normal plug that goes into a normal outlet, it's a 120-volt Ac.)

 Next, add up the amps of everything else on your bedroom circuit, especially the lights.
 (If you have a 100-watt bulb, that's 0.83 amps: 100/120 = 0.83.)
 (How to find out what's on the same circuit.)